-12. Note : Two functions f and g are integrable over E then the sum f + g may not be properly defined at points in E where f and g take infinite values of opposite sign.
-Hence we define the function f + g on a subset A of E where both f and g are finite and then m(E - A) = 0 [E - A is a set where either f is infinite or g is infinite or both f and g are infinite and since f and g are integrable. f and g are finite a.e.
-Hence m(E-A) = 0]
+12. Note: Two functions f and g are integrable over E then the sum f+g may not be properly defined at points in E where f and g take infinite values of opposite sign.
+Hence we define the function f+g on a subset E of E where both E and E are finite and then E and E are integrable of E and E are infinite or E is infinite or E as a set where either E is infinite or E is infinite or both E and E are infinite and since E and E are integrable.
+E and E are finite a.e.
+Hence E and E are integrable over E and E are integrable.